chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 warning is always sent to stdout regardless of trace level.

 With these rules of resolution, rustlr will generate some deterministic parser for any grammar.
-But grammars with unresolved conflicts usually indicate that the grammar contains serious problems that, if left unattended, will eventually lead to unexpected consequences.
+But grammars with unexplained conflicts usually indicate that the grammar contains serious problems that, if left unattended, will eventually lead to unexpected consequences.
 Fixing the conflicts is often non-trivial, which is